-Press button $\ensuremath{\mathfrak{P}}$ again to switch off cooling.
+Activate or deactivate with the $\ensuremath{\mathfrak{P}}$ button.

 The air conditioning system cools and dehumidifies (dries) when outside temperature is above a specific level.
 Therefore condensation may form and drip from under the vehicle.
 If no cooling or drying is required, switch the cooling system off to save fuel.
 When the cooling system is switched off, no engine restart will be requested by the climate control system during an Autostop.
-Exception: defrost system is activated and outside temperature above 0° C requests a restart.

-The display will indicate ACON when cooling is activated or ACOFF when the cooling is deactivated.
+The display will indicate AC ON when cooling is activated or AC OFF when the cooling is deactivated.